The internet comes with a certain level of risk and it probably goes without saying that using it exposes us to the risks of a spyware.

 For example, how many of you hover with your mouse to check the link you are about to click, before actually clicking?

 That’s a best practice that lets you spot unwanted destinations before getting into trouble.

 Another good piece of advice is on emails.
 Always check the email address of the sender.

 Quite often phishing attempts make use of email addresses that look almost like the ones they are supposed to be, but with little typos, punctuation signs here and there, and other small differences that should give you a heads up.
-Emails from unknown senders should always be handled with suspicious eyes.

 Monitoring the activity of your computer is also a good method of prevention.